syncfusion-content/blazor-docs/blazor/diagram-component/nodes/events.md

     // Event to notify the Size changing event before the digram elements size is changing. public void OnSizeChanging(SizeChangingEventArgs args)
     {
-        //Sets true to cancel the resize action args.Cancel = true;
+        // Sets true to cancel the resize action args.Cancel = true;
     }

     // Event to notify the Size change event after the diagram elements size is changed. public void OnSizeChanged(SizeChangedEventArgs args)
     {
-        //Action to be performed.
+        // Action to be performed.
     }
 }
 ```